 - Experiencing a severe respiratory illness

 - While taking certain medications that may make patients tired

-The Breathing Pacemaker manufactured by Avery Biomedical Devices is a device used to provide respiratory support for patients with chronic respiratory insufficiency, such as those with CCHS, whose diaphragm, lungs, and phrenic nerves have residual function.
+The Diaphragm Pacing System manufactured by Avery Biomedical Devices is a device used to provide respiratory support for patients with chronic respiratory insufficiency, such as those with CCHS, whose diaphragm, lungs, and phrenic nerves have residual function.
 The device delivers electrical impulses to the hemidiaphragms in order to restore breathing function.
-It is used in patients with CCHS in order to restore regular breathing function.
+It is used in patients with Congenital Central Hypoventilation Syndrome (CCHS) in order to restore regular breathing function.

 CCHS is characterized by adequate ventilation while the patient is awake and by hypoventilation with shallow breathing during sleep.
 More severely affected patients hypoventilate when both awake and asleep.
 With CCHS, this is caused by the brain not utilizing the phrenic nerves (the neurological pathways between the brain and each hemidiaphragm, originating at the C3-C5 vertebrae) in a consistent manner.
-While this may cause a major difficulty in patients with CCHS, there may be an option to facilitate regular breathing with a breathing pacemaker.
+While this may cause a major difficulty in patients with CCHS, there may be an option to facilitate regular breathing with a diaphragm pacing system.

 Ondine, a water nymph from German mythology, cursed her unfaithful husband “As long as you are awake, you shall have your breath, but should you ever fall asleep, then that breath will be taken from you and you will die!”
 From this ancient myth comes the name “Ondine’s Syndrome,” still used in certain parts of the world as a name for CCHS due to the difficulty of breathing during sleep.